 Mould activity:

-If mould damage is minor, clean as outlined in our guide Dealing with mould.
+o If mould damage is minor, clean as outlined in the guide Dealing with mould.
+(This guide can be found on our website at this link - How to guides.)

 Step 7: Place in clean, cool, dry storage environment